ValleysEnduro/Dev2/README.md

 The Django admin takes time to get to grips with.

+### Difficulty

+You'll need to be familiair with:

++ VS Code
++ Django
++ Python
++ Bootstrap 5

 ### Maintenance Status
-This is an open source project and I'm a complete noob, it is not a maintained product.
+This is an open source project and I'm a complete noob.
 There is probably better ways of doing things but I will try to keep it up to date.
 I welcome contributions from the wider community.
 If you're interested, please get in touch.

-### Difficulty
-To deploy this project will require some famailiarality with VS Code and Django.

 ### Vision
 A lightningly fast, responsive and lightweight in appearance web app with awesome SEO and analytics using bootstrap 5.